openhive-network/devportal/_tutorials-ruby/reblogging_post.md

 }
 ```

 This indicates that the operation was not included in the blockchain because it was already reblogged in the past.
+If a witness accepts the erroneous reblog operation, because they do not have `follow_evaluators` enabled, there will be no error.

 ### Custom JSON Fields